4. Installing additional software#

 Therefore, our recommendation is to use conda only as a last resort option for software that cannot be installed in modules (e.g. software needing old libraries) or that is not tied to a single high-level language (i.e. Python, R or Julia).
 All other options will provide equal or better performance.

-Once you are settled on using conda, we recommend an alternative implementation such as Mamba, which is open source and not tied to Anaconda’s license restrictions; or Miniconda, which does not enable by default the license encumbered defaults channel from Anaconda.
+Once you are settled on using conda, we recommend using an alternative implementation not tied to Anaconda’s license restrictions.
+For instance, Mamba or Miniforge are open source and use conda-forge as their default channel.

 Alert Your $VSC_HOME has a very small quota on purpose and is not meant to hold software installations.
 You should place your ~/.conda folder on $VSC_DATA to avoid filling up your home directory.
 You can also use a conda installation provided centrally (e.g. with modules), avoiding to install conda, miniconda or mamba on your own.
 This will save you downloading around 25k files and 500 MB into your account.